CS499-Estudio-S2015/estudio-2015/README.md

 * ~~[Matt] Add client details (major and year) into client details registration form~~
 * [] Fix page 4 of wizard (confirmation page) to redirect to front page or give login option (we'll decide on this)
 * [] Login page needs to look like an eStudio page
+* [] Need to do password validation on customer registration form

 ####For Backend: